llkat/rsockstun/README.md

  -proxyauth Domain/username:password  - proxy creds
  -proxytimeout 2000 - server and clients will wait for 2000 msec for proxy connections...
 (Sometime it should be up to 4000...)
- -useragent "Internet Explorer 9.99" - User-Agent used in proxy connection (sometimes it is usefull) -agentpassword Password12345 - challenge password between client and server (if not match - server reply 301 redirect)
+ -useragent "Internet Explorer 9.99" - User-Agent used in proxy connection (sometimes it is usefull) -pass Password12345 - challenge password between client and server (if not match - server reply 301 redirect) -recn - reconnect times number.
+Default is 3.
+If 0 - infinite reconnection -rect - time delay in secs between reconnection attempts.
+Default is 30

 Compile and Installation: